Water-Tiger - The Year Sign

-The following table lists the stems and the branches of Ben Browder's BAZI chart at his birth.
+The following table lists the heavenly stems and earth branches of Ben Browder's BAZI chart at his birth.
 The day master (DM), first row of the day pillar, is the self-element.
 It represents the me, the key from which all stems and branches receive their strength.
 That makes Ben Browder a Yin Water winter person.
-In winter Water is prosperous.
+Water is prosperous in winter.

 The Year Pillar shows the relationship with family and society at large.

 The Month Pillar represents the childhood and how you relate to your parents.